Raphhh/puppy-application/README.md

 });
 ```

-If you use alias, the key of your matched arg is the name of the alias without ":".
-For example, alias ":id" can be retrieved with the key "id".
+If you use binding, the key of your matched arg is the alias without ":".
+For example, binding ":id" can be retrieved with the key "id".

 #### The Services